dine909/bmarm/README.md

 The intent of this library is to provide a ready to go environment for development, testing and verification of production firmware for commercial use.
 Secondarily, it enables porting between MCU's and Desktop targets to be trivial.
 This is especially handy as it allows offline development on desktop targets.

-It is **not** aimed at arduino lovers, or mbed fanatics as it does require vendor integration with vendor specific system and peripheral libraries, and thus requires a level of knowledge that is masked by these frameworks.
+**It is not** aimed at arduino lovers, or mbed fanatics as it does require vendor integration with vendor specific system and peripheral libraries, and thus requires a level of knowledge that is usually masked by these frameworks.

 If you have never downloaded and read an MCU datasheet, then this project is not for you.

 ## But why not Arduino or mbed?

 Apart from inheriting all their bugs and shortcomings, these frameworks are tragically implemented, especially in terms of efficiency.
-If you are serious about developing firmware commercially with arduino or mbed frameworks, then i humbly suggest you reconsider and learn more about your target MCU and do it all yourself, it isn't hard at all.
-If that isn't possible, you should probably reconsider your career path, perhaps mcdonalds or something.
+Their communities are toxic and full of misinformation.
+If you are serious about developing firmware commercially with arduino or mbed frameworks, then I humbly suggest you reconsider and learn more about your target MCU and implement the peripherals you need as the vendor intended, this repo will facilitate both learning of that process and implementation.

+If that isn't possible, you should probably reconsider your low-effort career path, perhaps mcdonalds.

 ## Why QBS?